Universite-Gustave-Eiffel/I-Simpa/Docs/menu_edition.rst

 'Redo'
 	Restore the last cancellation with 'Undo'.

-.. _see the options of the interface at the following page: menu_files.html
+.. _see the 'Settings' of I-Simpa: menu_file.html